veegee/guv/README.rst

 - Currently implemented handles: Loop, Handle, Idle, Prepare, Timer, Signal, Poll
-- The remaining handles are trivial to handle, and will be implemented after high priority goals are completed.
+- The remaining handles are trivial to implement, and will be implemented after high priority goals are completed.